pjlau/international_student_survey/README.md

 - International students Time management data.csv
 - Sheet2.csv

-The full set of files used in this data analytic study including my python code in jupyter format and the two .csv files including the dataset publicly available in Kaggle.
+The full set of files used in this data analytic study including (a) my python code in jupyter format and (b) two .csv files of the dataset publicly available in Kaggle.
 The only jupyter notebook available here is to showcase the analytic work answering the questions as raised above regarding the International Student Survey.
 The literal analysis is posted in Medium.
 This README also serves as a supplement for the readers who are interested in how I code into the data analysis.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://jimpikkin.medium.com/a-quick-glance-of-student-time-management-vs-performance-8b1815e2d5).
+The main analytic findings can be found at the Medium post available [here](https://jimpikkin.medium.com/a-quick-glance-of-student-time-management-vs-performance-8b1815e2d5).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Thanks Darwin Li for collecting the data.
+Thanks Darwin Li for collecting the survey data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/xiaowenlimarketing/international-student-time-management).
 Feel free to use the code here.